Tiong Bahru: 1939–1945: World War II

+1946–1959: Housing shortage

 The SIT's pre-war housing output of 2112 units was insufficient to meet the housing shortage as it only provided about 100 units per year.
 As a result, the committee planned a three-year immediate housing programme to alleviate the problem.
 As a result, a total of 1258 flats were added in Tiong Bahru.
 They were built in differently from the pre-war flats and had a communal dwelling concept, with open courtyard spaces.
 These flats were housed by approximately 17,000 people in the 1950s.

+1959: Tiong Bahru fire

+On 13 February 1959, shortly after 1pm, a major fire broke out in Tiong Bahru, causing up to 12,000 people to lose their homes, about 1,000 attap huts and $2 million worth of damage.
+The cause of the fire was thought to be children playing with fireworks in a shop dealing with paper bags.
+Lack of fire lanes among the closely built huts and fire hydrants with low water pressure, due to a pending decision on a main road to be built through the area, hampered fire fighting efforts.
+Chief Minister Lim Yew Hock and mayor Ong Eng Guan were among those who helped with the fire fighting.
+There was one dead and four children missing.
+The Lee Foundation, directors of the Straits Times Press Ltd, Shaw Foundation, Singapore Glass Manufacturers Co.
+Ltd (whose factory is near the site of fire and a number of workers who lived near the factory lost their homes) donated to a relief fund for those affected by the fire.

+Residents affected by the fire were moved into SIT's new flats in Kallang.
+William Tan, the Assemblyman for Tiong Bahru Constituency, said that representatives of the displaced residents requested to rebuild their houses on the fire site, subjected to the Ministry for Local Government, Lands and Housing's requirements for new developments, such as zinc roofs and fire lanes.

+2003: Tiong Bahru Conservation Area

 In 2003, as a result of many years of discussion over the estate's heritage status as a pioneering experiment in modern urban housing and in its entrenched familiarity in Singaporeans' sense of place, twenty blocks of the pre-WWII flats were gazetted by the Urban Redevelopment Authority for conservation.
 Included in the Tiong Bahru Conservation Area are 36 units of shop houses on Outram Road.